On The Convergence of Euler Discretization of Finite-Time Convergent Gradient Flows: Analysis of Euler Discretization of RGF/SGF

-for every $x\in\mathbb{R}^n$ near $x=x^\star$, where $f^\star = f(x^\star)$.
-When $\mu>0$ is unknown or unimportant, but known to exist, we will omit it in the previous definition.
-It can be proved that continuously differentiable strongly convex functions are gradient dominated of order $p=2$.
+\begin{remark} It is well-known continuously differentiable strongly-convex functions are gradient dominated of order $p=2$.
+Also, gradient dominance with $p=2$ is known as the \textit{Polyak-{\L}ojasiewicz~(PL) condition}, which was introduced by~\cite{Polyak1963} to relax the common strong convexity assumption.
 Furthermore, if $f$ is gradient dominated (of any order) w.r.t. $x^\star$, then $x^\star$ is an isolated stationary point of $f$.

+The generalized notion of the gradient dominance above is strongly tied to the {\L}ojasiewicz inequality which is guaranteed for analytic functions~\cite{Lojasiewicz1963,Lojasiewicz1965,Polyak1963,Lojasiewicz1999,Bolte2007}, it was later further extended to \textit{Kurdyka-{\L}ojasiewicz (KL) inequality} \cite{kurdyka1998gradients,AB09,attouch2010proximal} to fit more general cases (e.g., nonsmoothness).
+More precisely, {\L}ojasiewicz inequality is typically written as: for some $C > 0$ and $\theta\in \left(\frac{1}{2},1\right]$, $\|\nabla f(x)\|_2 \geq C \cdot |f(x) - f^\star|^{\theta}$ holds for every $x\in\mathbb{R}^n$ in a small enough open neighborhood of the stationary point $x=x^\star$.
+So it is easy to see that analytic functions are always gradient dominated.
+However, while analytic functions are always smooth, smoothness is not required to attain gradient dominance.
+Also this condition is shown to be valid in several real machine learning problems, for example in reinforcement learning, the value functions with softmax parameterization meet the above condition \cite{mei2020global,mei2021leveraging}, which further rationalizes our settings. \end{remark}